KocsisGabor/GraphDown/README.md

 ## Important: Why Graphs and Types Matter

 The Todo example has an `<- assigned -> person: John Doe` connection.
-Imagine that you also have a "Contacts" graph in the document and you list people you know in it with all kinds of details.
+Imagine that you also have a `Contacts` graph in the document and you list people you know in it with all kinds of details.
 If you first create this John Doe node in the Todo graph, then he will be suggested in the Contact graph as well or if you have a query there for all the persons, he will be there instantly.
 If you already have him in the Contacts graph, then his name will be suggested in the Todo graph as soon as you connect a person typed node to a task.
 If this person has connection anywhere in the document to anything (company, phone number, spouse, where you met, where they live, etc.) then all of these information will be available wherever the node is used.